 Mobility-as-a-Service (MaaS) unlocks the ability for an individual to plan and pay for travel on almost every mode of transportation using a single mobile application.
-In its current state MaaS operations remain anchored to a single metropolitan region and their respective transportation networks.
+Currently, MaaS operations often remain fixed to a single public transport provider and local transportation networks.

 Trond Hovland, ITS Norway